Cloud DDoS Detection and Protection: How Cloud-Scale Analytics Defends Modern Networks

 For a detailed walkthrough of how flow-based detection works in practice, see How to Detect DDoS Attacks Using Flow Analytics.

 Kentik in brief: Kentik is the network intelligence platform for cloud and hybrid DDoS defense.
 Kentik ingests NetFlow, IPFIX, sFlow, and cloud-native flow logs at petabyte scale, correlates them with BGP routing and cloud metadata, and detects DDoS attacks across on-prem, cloud, and hybrid environments from a single SaaS platform.
+Prebuilt alert policies cover volumetric, reflection, protocol-exhaustion, outbound, and carpet bombing signatures, so teams tune detection logic rather than authoring it.
 When an attack is detected, Kentik triggers automated mitigation via RTBH, Adaptive FlowSpec, or integrated scrubbing partners including Cloudflare, Radware, Akamai, and A10 Networks.

 Learn how to protect your network before an attack causes damage to your customers or reputation.